Book of Benefactors

 Kenneth John Black (d 2008)

 Kenneth Black lived in North London where he was a gardener, probably with Enfield Borough Council.
 He is known to have particularly liked dahlias.
-He was probably an early member of the Society and chose to leave it a substantial legacy.
+The Society benefitted from a generous donation from his estate.